-Selling Weapons to a Minor
+Selling Weapons to a Minor in Raleigh

 There’s a reason North Carolina imposes a minimum age requirement for purchasing weapons.
 For starters, most young people lack the responsibility necessary to possess a weapon.
 Also, according to a report from the Center for Disease Control, more than 40% of suicide deaths among individuals younger than 21 involved a weapon.